 Typically, when federal agencies hire new officers, they send them to the areas they need them most for their first assignments.
 It's relatively unlikely you would get your choice of duty assignments as a new officer.
 With that in mind, locality pay is good to know about, but shouldn't be a major factor in deciding whether or not to apply for a federal law enforcement job.

 Why It Exists

 Different areas of the country have different costs of living, so it costs more to live in some areas than it does in others.
 Additionally, industries may offer different pay and compensation packages in different parts of the country.
 Law enforcement and other criminal justice careers are particularly susceptible to variations in salaries due to the diversity of tax bases and tax rates across the country.

 While money isn't the only thing in a job, it's a pretty important factor in recruiting and keeping the most qualified candidates.
 The Federal Salary Council—made up partially of union representatives—insists that federal workers earn about 35% less than what they could in comparable private-sector jobs.
 The Congressional Budget Office, on the other hand, suggests private and federal salaries are comparable.
 Nonetheless, the federal government has recognized the value in maintaining a competitive wage.

 Locality pay is offered so that agents, officers, and other federal workers don't look elsewhere for higher-paying jobs in their assigned geographical areas.

-To that end, the President's Pay Agent - a council established to make recommendations on federal pay- uses data from the Occupational Employment Statistics program, collected by the Bureau of Labor Statistics, to compare salaries in 33 metropolitan areas and a 34th category representing the rest of the United States.
+The Federal Salary Council makes recommendations on federal pay using data from the Occupational Employment Statistics program, collected by the U.S. Bureau of Labor Statistics, to compare salaries in 33 metropolitan areas and a 34th category representing the rest of the United States.